jierasmus27/mars_rovers/README.md

 git clone git@github.com:jierasmus27/mars_rovers.git
 ```

-You can run the application which takes in the coordinates and rover instructions on the command line as per:
+You can run the application on the command line in the `mars_rovers` folder as per:

 ```
 ruby run_mission.rb